drdisant-su/Born-To-Run-Or-Pass/README.md

 # BornToRunOrPass
-Creating a model to determine if a play should be a run or a pass dependent on game situation, team talent, and quality of opponent
+## Our Submission to the Syracuse University Football Analytics Blitz Challenge.
+We created a model that suggests if a Run or Pass play should be called depending on the game situtaion, team and opponent.
+Given that a play was successful, our model suggested the same play over 80% of the time.